 Monocrystalline Panels: Monocrystalline panels are constructed from a single crystal structure, typically made of high-purity silicon.
 They are known for their efficiency and longevity.
 Here are some key characteristics of monocrystalline panels:

-Efficiency: Monocrystalline panels are among the most efficient solar panels available, with conversion rates often exceeding 20%.
+Efficiency: Monocrystalline panels are among the more efficient solar panels available, with conversion rates often exceeding 20%.
 This means they can generate more electricity for the same amount of sunlight compared to other panel types.

 Durability: Monocrystalline panels are robust and durable, capable of withstanding various weather conditions, including rain, snow, and hail.